backamblock/slickstack-installer/README.md

 * enter password some times if no ssh key set
 * get a coffee and let it finish - might take up to 15 min
 * check output for errors
-* if you set no ssh key the script will ask for NEW USER password 2x at the end - scroll up to colorful info screen
+* if you set no ssh key the script will ask for NEW USER password 2x at the end - scroll up to colorful log section of ss-install
 * check if config file was saved to your PC correctly
 * wait for reboot to finish
 * finish WP setup on your new website